-A Brief History: Unitrans was founded in 1968 as the University Transport System, when the Associated Students of UC Davis purchased two vintage London double decker buses to operate on two routes.
-In 1972, Unitrans was opened to the general public, with partial funding from the City of Davis.
-Since that time the ASUCD/City of Davis partnership has continued, and now Unitrans provides public transportation service to the entire city with 49 buses on 14 routes, carrying over 3 million passengers/year (about 20,000 on a typical day).
+Unitrans, originally named the University Transport System, was founded in 1968 when the Associated Students of UC Davis purchased two vintage London doubledecker buses to operate on two routes.
+In 1972, Unitrans was opened to the general public with partial funding from the City of Davis.
+The ASUCD/City of Davis partnership continues today and now Unitrans provides public transportation service to the entire city with 49 buses on 14 routes, carrying over 3 million passengers/year (about 20,000 on a typical day).

-Each day, Davis residents ride buses to get to destinations throughout the City.
-Many riders are students going to/from UCD, but the system is also used extensively for trips to places such as downtown, junior and senior high schools, library, hospital, neighborhood shopping centers, medical offices, senior center, theaters, and the Farmers’ Market.
-Buses serve these locations every weekday from 7am-11pm, and the weekend from 9am-6pm.
+Every day, numerous Davis residents board Unitrans buses to reach various destinations throughout the city and on campus.
+Although many passengers are students going to and from campus, Unitrans is also used extensively for excursions to junior and senior high schools, downtown, neighborhood shopping centers, medical offices, senior centers, theaters, and the Farmers’ Market.
+Buses serve these locations every weekday from 7am-11pm, and weekends from 9am-6pm.
 Buses run more frequently during the UCD academic year when ridership is higher, and less frequently during the summer and breaks.
-You can pick up a printed schedule at most public buildings or use this website to get more details.
-The printed schedule and website include a calendar showing the type of service running each day of the year, or just call 752-2877 (BUSS) to check.
+You can pick up a printed schedule at most public buildings or visit our website for more details.
+The printed schedule and website include a calendar showing the type of service running each day of the year, but you can also call 752-2877 (BUSS) to check.

+Unitrans is free for UC Davis undergraduates with a valid UCD ID card.
 Anyone can ride Unitrans for one dollar cash fare, and many types of prepaid discounted tickets and passes are available.
-One special fare category includes UCD Undergraduate students, who can show a valid undergrad ID instead of a cash fare, because they pay a portion of their quarterly ASUCD fee to Unitrans.
 Seniors (60+) may also ride free with an ID card available from the Senior Center.
-More information on fares and passes is available on the “Fares” page or by calling 752-2877.
+More information on fares and passes is available on the “Fares” page or call 752-2877.

-Buses: Unitrans is well-known for our fleet of historic London doubledecker buses, which in 2010 were joined by two modern doubledecker buses.
-The doubledeck buses run on four lines (B, E, F, G) in regular service during the academic year, and their times are noted on the printed schedule and a special flyer.
-One of the doubledecks has been converted from a diesel engine to run on clean natural gas.
-Unitrans’ CNG doubledeck is unique in North America, and perhaps in the world.
-Although the doubledeck bus is the symbol of Unitrans, most of our service is provided by modern buses fueled by CNG.
+Buses: Unitrans is well-known for our fleet of historic London doubledecker buses and two modern doubledecker buses.
+The doubledecker buses run on six lines (B, E, F, G, J, V) in regular service during the academic year.
+Their times are noted on the printed schedule and a special flyer.
+One of the doubledeckers has been converted from a diesel engine to run on clean natural gas.
+Unitrans’ CNG doubledecker is unique in North America, and perhaps in the world.
+Although the doubledecker bus is the iconic symbol of Unitrans, most of our service is provided by modern buses fueled by CNG.

-Drivers: All Unitrans drivers and supervisors, as well as most support staff, are UC Davis students working part-time.
-Our drivers undergo extensive training and testing prior to going into service.
-Unitrans safety record is among the best among public transit systems in the U.S. All of our employees pride themselves on providing safe and friendly service.
+Drivers: All Unitrans drivers, supervisors and most support staff are UC Davis students.
+Our drivers undergo extensive training and testing prior to beginning driving with passengers.
+Unitrans’ safety record ranks among the best public transit systems in the U.S. Our employees pride themselves on providing safe and friendly service.

-Other Services: Unitrans connects with several transit systems and links to their web sites are provided on the “Special Service” page.
-YoloBus provides service to Sacramento, Woodland, the Sacramento Airport, as well as within Davis and throughout Yolo County.
-YoloBus connects with Unitrans at the Memorial Union and at many common stop locations throughout Davis.
+Other Services: Unitrans connects with several other transit systems, links to which are provided on the “Special Service” page.
+YoloBus provides service to Sacramento, Woodland, the Sacramento Airport, as well as in Davis and throughout Yolo County.
+YoloBus connects with Unitrans at the Memorial Union and many common stop locations throughout Davis.
 Davis Community Transit provides demand responsive service within Davis, including ADA complementary paratransit service.
-Unitrans also connects with Amtrak/Capitol Corridor trains in downtown Davis, and a special shuttle operates on Sundays evenings when regular Unitrans service does not run.
+Unitrans also connects with Amtrak/Capitol Corridor trains in downtown Davis, and a special shuttle operates on Sunday evenings when regular Unitrans service does not run.
 Other inter-city services available on the UCD campus include Fairfield and Suisun Transit, the UCD Med Center Shuttle, and the UC Berkeley Shuttle.